DHTMLX/docs-spreadsheet/docs/data_formatting.md

 ## Removing styles and values

-To clear styles applied to data in a cell, or values entered into cells, or remove both data and formatting, you can choose one of the two ways:
+You can clear cell values, cell styles, or both.
+Choose one of two ways:

 1\. via the toolbar button: